Nutterules/ZettelKasten/Literature Notes/Introduction to Social Science Research Principles and Technology.md

 There are 4:
 - Nominal: these just indicate separate categories
 - Ordinal: Provide a meaningful order for the values but the difference between those groups isn't indicated and might not be uniform.
-- Interval: This is the same as ordinal
+- Interval: This is the same as ordinal but the difference between the groups is uniform
+- Ratio: similar to interval but the values can take a 0 value too.